mRcSchwering/magic-soup/docs/mechanics.md

 and $K_{a,l}$ is the effector concentration producing half occupation.
 $h_l > 0$ for activating effectors, $h_l < 0$ for inhibiting effectors.
 Proteins without regulatory domains are always allowed to be active.
-There are some kinetics examples in [figures](./figures.md#simple-reaction-kinetics).
+There are some kinetics examples in [figures 6](./figures.md#6-simple-reaction-kinetics).

 When values for the mappings of nucleotide sequences to values for maximum velocities and affinities are created, they are sampled from distributions with user defined boundaries.
 For multiple domains specifications with overlapping values for $v_{max}$, $K_m$, $K_a$ are averaged.
-Resulting distributions are shown in [figures](./figures.md#kinetics-constants-distributions).
+Resulting distributions are shown in [figures 11](./figures.md#11-kinetics-constants-distributions).
 All defaults were chosen with some assumptions in mind:
 (1) molecule numbers (such as in `world.molecule_map`) represent mM, (2) a time step represents 1 second,